gullwing-io/bookworms/docs/ADVANCED-USAGE.md

 $ npx bookworms get ./my-bookmarks.yaml
 ```

-This will then generate in the `./` folder the different exports you can then use in your older tools.
+This will then generate in the `./` directory the different exports you can then use in your older tools.

 ```BASH
 $ ls